Satin Pellionia (Pellionia pulchra) Care, Pruning, Propagation and Common Problems

 Watering

 Water Satin Pellionia liberally during the growing season and keep the soil moist at all times.
-Reduce watering during the cold season to keep the soil slightly moist.
+Reduce watering in the cold season to keep the soil slightly moist.

-Ensure that the soil is free-draining and the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot disease and eventual death of the plant.
+Ensure that the soil is free-draining and the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot disease and loss of the plant.

 Light Requirements

-Satin Pellionia grows best in medium to bright light away from direct sunlight as it can cause scorching on the leaves.
+Satin Pellionia grows best in medium to bright indirect light (filtered light).
+Keep it away from direct sunlight as it can cause scorching on the leaves (unsightly brown marks on the leaves).

 Temperature and Humidity

-The best temperature for growing Satin Pellionia is an average warmth with a minimum of 150C.
+The best temperature for Satin Pellionia is an average warmth of 18-260C.
 Too cold temperatures may lead to reduced growth.
-Keep it away from cold draughts as they can cause leaf drop.
+Keep it away from cold drafts as they can cause stunted growth and leaf drop.

 Potting Mix